We are committed to ensuring that patients can avail of the best treatment and care available by funding vital medical

 Investing in specialist nursing

 In addition to its Clinical Nurse Specialist Programme, Friends of the Cancer Centre also invested in the training and development of local nurses through its pilot Clinical Nurse Specialist Development Programme.
 Many of the nurses in the programme have since gone on to take up specilaist nursing posts.

-A syrine driver is a small pump which releases a dose of painkiller at a constant rate.
+A syringe driver is a small pump which releases a dose of painkiller at a constant rate.
 For many patients who suffer from a lot of pain, some undergoing end of life care, a driver will help them manage their pain as well as give comfort and peace.
 Friends of the Cancer Centre has purchased several new drivers for wards in the hospital in recent years, allowing staff to offer drivers to more patients.

 With the increasing volume of patients coming through the Cancer Centre, staff noted that there was often a shortage of thermometers, leading to delays in monitoring patients.
 To meet this need, Friends of the Cancer Center has purchased a number of thermometers throughout the hospital, ensuring that staff have the equipment they need to meet demand.